AjazMohammedDevOps/kubernetes-quick-dive/chapters/index.md

-# Ultimate Kubernetes Bootcamp
+# Kubernetes Quick Dive

-Welcome to Kubernetes Fundamentals by School of Devops
+Welcome to Kubernetes Quick Dive by School of Devops

 This is a Lab Guide which goes along with the Docker and Kubernetes course by School of Devops.